Scientific Name

 Description

-Sedum aetnense is a small annual succulent with erect or ascending, usually simple stems covered with fleshy erect-appressed leaves.
-It grows up to 2.4 inches (6 cm) tall.
-Leaves are glaucous, dark green, or red-tinged.
-They are conical-oblong, up to 0.2 inches (0.5 cm) long, and often with ciliate or finely dentate margins.
+Sedum aetnense is a small, annual succulent with erect or ascending, usually simple stems covered with fleshy, erect-appressed leaves.
+It can grow up to 2.4 inches (6 cm) tall.
+The leaves are glaucous, dark green, or red-tinged.
+They are conical-oblong, often with ciliate or finely dentate margins, and can measure up to 0.2 inches (0.5 cm) long.

 The flowers are 4- to 5-merous with white, sometimes red-tinged petals and yellowish or red anthers.
 They appear in summer in cymose inflorescences, usually consisting of one or in large specimens, often two or more cincinni.